-The action plan and budget demonstrate that the college has the capability to initiate and sustain the QEP throughout the five-year study.
+The budget and timeline demonstrate that the college has the capability to initiate and sustain the QEP throughout the five-year study.
 Funding includes a director position, full-time and adjunct faculty, a diagnostic curriculum embedded within Panola's learning management system, faculty professional development, and student support resources.